Skip to content

 CI/CD integration

-Integrating ONEKEY into your development lifecycle let's you automatically analyze firmware as part of your continuous integration and deployment processes.
+Integrating ONEKEY into your development lifecycle lets you automatically analyze firmware as part of your CI/CD processes.
 By incorporating firmware analysis into your CI/CD pipelines, you can:

 • Automatically test builds and identify security issues early.